cchurch/api-docs/source/includes/_api_metric.md

 ---------       | ---------    | ----------- | -----------
 **id**          | string       | Camera ID   | true
 start_timestamp | string       | Start timestamp of query, in EEN format: YYYYMMDDHHMMSS.NNN.
 Defaults to 7 days ago end_timestamp   | string       | End timestamp of query, in EEN format: YYYYMMDDHHMMSS.NNN.
-Defaults to now group_by        | string, enum | Hour or Day, indicating how the results should be grouped <br><br>enum: day, hour, minute motion_interval | int          | Motion Interval used for Motion Activity metric, in milliseconds.
-Defaults to 15000 metrics         | string, enum | String delimited list used to filter which metrics gets returned.
-Setting this parameter to 'core,motion' will return data only for core and motion <br><br>enum: core, packets, motion
+Defaults to *now* group_by        | string, enum | Hour or day indicating how the results should be grouped <br><br>enum: day, hour, minute motion_interval | int          | Motion Interval used for Motion Activity metric, in milliseconds.
+Defaults to 15000 metrics         | string, enum | String delimited list used to filter which metrics get returned.
+Setting this parameter to `'core,motion'` will return data only for core and motion <br><br>enum: core, packets, motion

 > Json Response